-You've heard the term pollinator garden; it's a buzzword in gardening (pun intended!).
-It is a relatively recent term, but it's an important one for gardeners and anyone interested in environmentalism to know.
+Pollinator garden is a buzzword in gardening (pun intended!).
+It is a relatively recent term, but an important one for gardeners and anyone interested in environmentalism.

 What is a Pollinator Garden?

 A pollinator garden is designed to contain plants to provide food and shelter to animals (bees, birds, butterflies, moths, wasps, bats, and small mammals) that pollinate plants that support the local ecosystem and food web.
-Pollinator gardens are often made up of native plants, but pollinator gardens can still support local wildlife even without native plants.
+Pollinator gardens are often made up of native plants, but non-native plants pollinator gardens can still support local wildlife.

 Why Pollinator Gardens Matter

 Pollinators—i.e., animals that move pollen from one flower to another—are in decline.
 Pollinator decline is attributed primarily to the loss of habitat and to the use of pesticides.
 Urbanization is occurring at an alarming rate; our green space is disappearing.
 Green space is often converted to land for crops, monoculture lawns, or planted with non-native plants that do not support or host local insects that carry out pollination.

-With the rapid decline of bees, the widespread availability and use of pesticides, and the economics of horticulture in the past that prioritized a plant's desirability over its function, we are in a pollinator crisis.
-This is where pollinator gardens, and you, can help by planting a pollinator garden of your own.
+With the rapid decline of bees, the widespread availability and use of pesticides, and the economics of past horticulture practices that prioritized a plant's desirability over its function, we are in a pollinator crisis.
+This is where pollinator gardens, and you, can help by planting a pollinator garden.

 Do Pollinator Gardens Take a Lot of Work to Start?

-A beautiful thing about pollinator gardens is that you can do as much or as little work on it as you want after doing a little prep work.
+A beautiful thing about pollinator gardens is that you can do as much or as little work on them as you want after doing a little prep work.
 The garden can be as small as a window box or as large as a meadow that takes up your entire yard.
 Just place it in a nice sunny spot and provide the right conditions, and you will make our pollinator friends happy.

 It would help if you also looked around online for offers from organizations that support pollinator gardens.
 Many offer resources in the way of discounts or free seeds or plants to support the creation of pollinator gardens.